quixio/quix-cli/docs/Reference/users/permissions/delete.md

   user1@myorg.com                       User One
   user2@myorg.com                       User Two
   user3@myorg.com                       User Three
 ```

-After successfully deleting the permission, the console will display your current permissions
+After successfully deleting the permission, the console will display your current permissions.

-### Non-Interactive
+### Non-Interactive Mode

 To delete a user's permission by directly specifying the user ID and permission scope: